 The wool crepe coat featured long lapel collars with a belted waistline that Letizia chose not to tie.

 The originally €159.00 dress retailed at €143.00 before selling out completely.
-The dress featured a frayed round neckline, three quarter sleeves, a self belted waistline and asymmetric hemline.
-Dress was perfectly falling in the line with Queen’s quirky and edgy style.
+The dress featured a frayed round neckline, three-quarter sleeves, a self belted waistline and asymmetric hemline.
+The dress was perfectly falling in the line with Queen’s quirky and edgy style.

 A closer look at the pattern of the dress and frayed detailing.